 - Cumberland Spring Break

-The Georgia Conservancy is excited to announce that it will honor the Georgia Tech College of Architecture as its 2015 Distinguished Conservationist at ecoBenefête on September 25. ecoBenefête, the Georgia Conservancy’s annual gala, celebrates an individual or institution that has gone above and beyond their peers in advancing conservation or sustainability in Georgia.
+In celebration of the 20th anniversary of our Blueprints for Successful Communities program, the Georgia Conservancy is excited to announce that we will honor the Georgia Tech College of Architecture as our 2015 Distinguished Conservationist at ecoBenefête on September 25. ecoBenefête, the Georgia Conservancy’s annual gala, recognizes an individual or institution that has gone above and beyond their peers in advancing conservation or sustainability in Georgia.